 An Unfair Competition Attorney Can Help Protect Your Business

 At Hoge Law Firm, we represent professionals and businesses that have suffered because of the unfair tactics employed by their competitors.
 For more than 30 years, Charlie Hoge has practiced law as a specialist in unfair competition attorney in San Diego, CA. He understands how urgent it is to rectify these situations.
-If you think you may be a victim of unfair competition, contact Hoge Law Firm today to protect your business' future.

 What is Unfair Competition?

 Unfair competition can involve a situation where competitors are unequal in marketplace standing because of dishonest practices or tactics by one party.
 Companies may try to prevent unfair competition through contracts and other forms of legal protection, such as contract clauses regarding the confidentiality of trade secrets that protect their business.

 Some contracts also include non-compete clauses as an added layer of protection, which may prevent an employee from working for a competitor within a certain distance or timeframe after leaving their previous employment.
 Unfair competition can be instigated by current and former employees and by competing businesses.

 Types of Unfair Competition

 There are a range of situations that unfair competition may arise for professionals and businesses.

 Breach of Contract

 If an employee ignores a non-compete clause and begins working for a competitor in violation of his separation agreement or original contract, that may constitute as unfair competition.
 Other instances of a breach of contract can include an employee who violates their employer's confidentiality agreement.